Tony Royster Jr.

-Tony Royster Jr. (born October 9, 1984, in Nuremberg, Germany) is an American drummer.
+Tony Royster Jr. (born October 9, 1984, in Nuremberg, Germany) is an American musician.
 He was raised in Hinesville, Georgia and is a 2002 graduate of Liberty County High School.
 His father began to teach him how to play the drums at the age of three.
 He is the son of Tony Sr. and Gayle Royster, and has one brother, Calvin Royster.
 All still reside in Hinesville, GA.

 Biography

 Royster was given endorsement deals with DW Drums, Zildjian Cymbals, Vic Firth sticks, Remo drumheads, LP percussion, Drumframe, Shure microphones, Warner Bros.
 Publications and Gopro Cameras.

 Royster has played with Imajin, Lazyeye, New Flava, and En Vogue.
 He performed on the 42nd Annual Grammy Awards show at the age of 15, and an international tour in 2001 backing #1 selling Japanese artist Hikaru Utada as well as performing with Paul Shaffer (of Late Show with David Letterman) in the Nickelodeon House Band.
 In addition, he is also currently playing with Francisco Fattoruso, Jay-Z, Joe Jonas, Joss Stone and his own band.
 Royster Jr. released the videos "Pure Energy" (2007), and The Evolution of Tony Royster (2009), which are both more inspirational than instructional.